Tokelauans: Religion

-As of 2019, 50.4% of people belong to Congregational Christian Church while 38.7% belong to Catholic church.
-The rest of the population adhere to various Christian denomination such as Presbyterian.
-Roman Catholicism is mostly practiced in Nukunonu whereas inhabitants of the islands of Atafu and Fakaofo adhere to the Congregationalism.
+As of 2019, 50.4% of Tokelauan people belong to the Congregational Christian Church while 38.7% belong to the Catholic Church.
+The rest of the population adheres to various Christian denominations, such as Presbyterianism.
+Roman Catholicism is mostly practiced in Nukunonu, whereas inhabitants of the islands of Atafu and Fakaofo adhere to Congregationalism.
 Prior to the arrival of Christianity, Tokelauans worshiped a god named Tui Tokelau.

 Sports

 Netball, rugby, football and cricket are popular in Tokelau.
 Tokelau Games are held yearly.